ton-community/ton-docs/docs/participate/network-maintenance/staking-incentives.md

 After each validation round (~18 hours), the validator stakes of validators that participated in that round are on the Elector smart contract for another ~9 hours.
 During this time, anyone can send a complaint against a validator who performed poorly in said round.
 This happens on-chain on the Elector smart contract.

-There is no requirement for every validator to send or approve this complaint.

 #### Validation of Complaint